 In most cases, you will not need to have a medical exam if you plan to visit and stay in Canada for less than six months.

 But if you plan to come to Canada for an extended stay, you must have a medical exam done by a doctor on the board of Physicians in Canada.
 Your medical exams are valid for one year and cannot be used for your application after this time.

 |For most medical examinations, you will need to bring:|

 |A legal form of identification like your ID, passport or other valid legal documents;|

 |A report for any medical conditions you have currently or any recent x-rays;|

-But first, let's explain what Biometrics are.
 Biometrics are a security system put in place by Canada to help monitor and identify the people who visit or stay in Canada.
-This is done through fingerprints identification and facial recognition.
+This is done through fingerprint identification and facial recognition.
 There are various VFS global offices in Mexico where you can do your biometrics.

-Electronic Travel Authorizations are a useful way to have a short term stay in Canada for work, study or vacation purposes.
-Please note that you only need this if you arrive in Canada by air, not when you travel overland or by sea.
+Electronic Travel Authorizations are a useful way to have a short-term stay in Canada for work, study or vacation purposes.
+Please note that you only need this if you arrive in Canada by air, not travelling overland or by sea.

-A good thing about the eTA is that it is valid for five years and lets you visit Canada for up to six months, if approved by the Canadian border services.
+A good thing about the eTA is that it is valid for five years and lets you visit Canada for up to six months if approved by the Canadian border services.
 However, you're not able to work or study with an eTA.